 What cookies do we use?

 Because Virgin (and Richard) have a strong presence on various social networks, we try and make it as easy as possible to share content and to see what content is popular on those networks.
-For that reason we include recommendations from Facebook, tweets from Twitter, content from Google+ and add buttons to allow people to easily share to those networks.
+We add buttons to allow people to easily share to those networks.
 We also use Facebook to power the commenting functionality on the site.

 How do we collect information from you with Facebook Connect?